DiamondLightSource/versiongit/README.rst

 |code_ci| |docs_ci| |coverage| |pypi_version| |license|

+.. warning:
+    This has been deprecated in favour of setuptools_scm and is no longer maintained

 VersionGit is a tool for managing the version number of Python modules, removing the need to update an embedded version string whenever a Git tag is made, and providing sensible development version numbers too.
 It does this by storing a